-According to geologists there is apple evidence that as glaciers and ice fields build up, sea levels drop.
+According to geologists there is ample evidence that as glaciers and ice fields build up, sea levels drop.
 In the distant past these declining sea levels created land bridges between islands and in one case continents during the last ice age.
-Humans and bears walk across the Bering Strait, the relatively narrow and shallow strait between the Chukotka Peninsula in Russia and the Seward Peninsula in Alaska, when sea level were 400 feet lower than today.
+Humans and bears walked across the Bering Strait, the relatively narrow and shallow strait between the Chukotka Peninsula in Russia and the Seward Peninsula in Alaska, when sea leveld were 400 feet lower than today.

 A recently study published by the American Metrological Society reported that Greenland’s ice fields have increased by 12% since the little ice age, with an increase between1840-1996 making the trend 30% higher than that of 1600-2009, suggesting an accelerating accumulation rate.
 More HERE.

-This would suggest that sea level rise should be slowing, as the ice field build up trapping the water in the ice.
+This would suggest that sea level rise should be slowing, as the ice field build up traps the water in the ice.
 P. Gosselin recently posted this study at the NoTricksZone.

 German veteran meteorologist Klaus-Eckart Puls here has done an analysis of sea level rise.
 Contrary to claims made by fringe alarmist physicists, we see that sea level rise has decelerated markedly since 2003.

-It appears that those living on beaches around the world can relax bit, as the sea level rise that stated as the last ice age is coming to an end.
-If we have another grand minimum, it may start a sea level decline creating more beach front for those live on the ocean.
+It appears that those living on beaches around the world can relax a bit, as the sea level rise that started as the last ice age come to an end.
+If we have another grand minimum, it may start a sea level decline creating more beach front for those living on the ocean.